boyangshang/FADS/README.md

 - nfold: integer; how many folds to use for the Cross-Validation(CV) procedure.
 Default value is 3.
 - init_list: a python list of possible choices of 'init_params'; see [Diversity Subsampling Without Replacement](#diversity-subsampling-without-replacement) for the definition of 'init_params'.
 Default value is ['kmeans', 'random'].
 - fraction: a float ranging from 0 to 1; a random subset of size &LeftFloor;fraction&times;N&RightFloor; will be selected from the data for the CV procedure.
 Here N denotes the data set size and &LeftFloor;fraction&times;N&RightFloor; denotes the largest integer not larger than fraction&times;N. Default value is 1.0.
+- cov_type_list: python list of possible choices of 'cov_type'; see [Diversity Subsampling Without Replacement](#diversity-subsampling-without-replacement) for the definition of 'cov_type'.
+Default value is ['full', 'tied', 'diag', 'spherical'].

 ***Outputs:***